tonyshtark/ios-voice-llm-survey/README.md

 - Try restarting the app

 **Q: LLM API call failed?**
-- Confirm that the OpenAI API key is properly configured
+- Confirm that the API key for the selected provider (OpenAI or Gemini) is properly configured
 - Check if network connection is normal
 - Verify that the API key is valid and has sufficient quota
 - Check error messages in Xcode console
-- Ensure the API key format is correct (starts with `sk-`)
+- For OpenAI: Ensure the API key format is correct (starts with `sk-`)
+- For Gemini: Ensure the API key format is correct
+- Try switching to the other API provider in settings if one is not working
+- **Note**: OpenAI generally provides more reliable results, so consider using OpenAI if you encounter issues with Gemini

 **Q: Unable to export JSON files?**
 - Check if the app has file system access permissions